braheezy/kiesel-fork/README.md

 ## Build

-Dependencies managed through [`build.zig.zon`](./build.zig.zon) will be installed automatically when building for the first time
+Dependencies managed through [`build.zig.zon`](./build.zig.zon) will be installed automatically when building for the first time.

 To build and run the Kiesel CLI: